Ukrainian contingent in Kosovo: National contingent in Kosovo

 At the beginning of March 2010, in connection with the reorganization of the KFOR forces, the Ukrainian component of the "UkrPolbat" battalion (180 servicemen) was withdrawn from the Polish-Ukrainian battalion and turned into an independent unit.

 In August 2010, the Ukrainian contingent of 185 servicemen was reorganized and renamed the "National Contingent in Kosovo, Republic of Serbia".

 In January 2014, one of the main tasks of the Ukrainian contingent in Kosovo was to protect the perimeter of the military base "GATE 1".

 In 2015 and 2016, 40 servicemen as part of the KFOR contingent, two staff officers as part of UNMIK forces and 18 units of Ukrainian vehicles remained in Kosovo.
 The main task of the Ukrainian contingent was to participate in reconnaissance and demining of the area.
 Servicemen of the Ukrainian contingent in Kosovo were trained by German and Polish KFOR servicemen.

 In December 2017, the rotation of the Ukrainian peacekeeping contingent within the KFOR mission took place.
 About forty Ukrainian servicemen who took part in the war in the east of Ukraine arrived in the republic to stand on combat duty.

 In December 2020, another rotation of Ukrainian servicemen took place in Kosovo, which lasted six months.
 In January 2021, President Zelensky signed the Decree on sending to Kosovo national personnel from the ranks of the Armed Forces of Ukraine with a total number of up to 2 people.

+In 2022, Kyiv announced that Ukrainian troops in Kosovo were recalled in response to the Russian invasion of Ukraine.